poridhiEng/poridhi-labs/Poridhi Labs/MLOps Lab/Lab 14/README.md

 ![alt text](image-7.png)

-## Setting Up Discord Alerts for Drift Threshold in Grafana
+## Step 8: Setting up Alerts for Drift Threshold in Grafana

 This document guides you through setting up Discord alerts for detecting drift scores crossing a custom threshold in Grafana.